apmckinlay/natureapp/trees/balfir.md

 keywords: [tree,conifer]
 visibility: high
 ---
-Balsam Fir is a tall (60-70 ft) **narrow** tree tapering to a skinny point.
-Its short (1 in) flat **needles** curve upwards, as do the barrel-shaped, grayish-brown **cones**.
+Balsam Firs are tall (60-70 ft) **narrow** trees tapering to a skinny point.
+Their short (1 in) flat **needles** curve upwards, as do the barrel-shaped, grayish-brown **cones**.
 The cones disintegrate on the tree and don't fall off.

-Balsam Fir grows from Alberta through to the Maritimes, around the Great Lakes, and along the Atlantic coast from Maine to Virginia.
+Balsam Firs grow from Alberta through to the Maritimes, around the Great Lakes, and along the Atlantic coast from Maine to Virginia.

-**Could it be?** Similar species are the **Subalpine Fir** which grows at higher elevations and the **Silver Fir** that is found in Northwest coastal rainforests.
+**Could it be?** Similar species are the **Subalpine Firs** which grows at higher elevations and the **Silver Firs** that are found in Northwest coastal rainforests.

-**Did you know?** Balsam Fir's thick branches provide winter cover for wildlife.
+**Did you know?** Balsam Firs' thick branches provide winter cover for wildlife.
 The seeds, twigs, and bark provide food for Mice and [Squirrels](/animals/squirrel/) as well as Bears and [Moose](/animals/moose/).

 <!-- generated, do not edit -->
 **See Also:**